Tracklist

 (click to embiggen)

-The front cover is an image of the Crab Nebula produced by the ⟨nasa
+The front cover image of the Crab Nebula was produced by the ⟨nasa

 The Crab Nebula’s existence has been recorded for almost a millennium; it is now approximately 11 light-years in width.
 It is the remnant of a violent supernova explosion.
 But life as we know it simply couldn’t exist without supernovae; the elements necessary to constitute it formed in their explosions.